timfromdigicert/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 <aside markdown="block">
 NOTE: The above syntax is from {{RFC5280}} and matches the version used therein, i.e., the 1988 ASN.1 syntax.
-See {{!RFC5912}} for ASN.1 copmatible with the 2015 ASN.1 syntax.
+See {{!RFC5912}} for ASN.1 compatible with the 2015 ASN.1 syntax.
 </aside>

 The fields in AlgorithmIdentifier have the following meanings: